 An executive summary is presented below.
-For our full Ripple analysis:
+Download our complete 12 page analysis:

 Ripple is a blockchain protocol for inter-bank settlements.
 Unlike many other blockchains, Ripple is designed to work with existing institutions to facilitate the ability to quickly transact any asset globally.
 While the Ripple protocol has a native currency, XRP, this cryptocurrency is only required to pay transaction fees on the Ripple network.
 It can be used in other instances, but banks have the option to transact IOUs in any asset, including USD, EUR, and other fiat currencies, directly on the Ripple network.
 Ripple is primarily designed as a back-end infrastructure tool that facilitates decentralized exchange of assets between banks.

 The Ripple protocol is designed and maintained by Ripple Inc., a California-based C-corporation that’s raised over $93 million in venture capital.
 Ripple Inc. currently holds the vast majority of XRP tokens and also maintains a great deal of control over the network, though it has outlined plans to democratize control in the future.
 Both of these are major risks.